mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   DONE Redo CSS for Form, including the onError class
 -   Create Lead Form: What is really required?
 Make sure that only those things are required and work on the form.
 Add some way of telling the user which elements are required.
 -   Create a single lead page.
 Then update CreateLead.js with that route in the Router.push()
+-   Make a better spot for the Hamburger Menu Icon.
+Hamburger Menu is done.